martincostello/credit-card-splitter/README.md

 An application to split parts of a credit card bill between two people.

+The latest version of the application can be found at [https://bills.martincostello.com](https://bills.martincostello.com), which serves the compiled application's static content via CloudFront from an Amazon S3 bucket.

 ## Feedback

 Any feedback or issues can be added to the issues for this project in [GitHub](https://github.com/martincostello/credit-card-splitter/issues).